 History of Nexium

-The FDA recommends taking Nexium for the shortest possible time at the lowest possible dose.
-Other side effects include allergic reaction including itching or hives, swelling in face or hands, chest tightness, difficulty breathing, blistering, rapid heartbeat, fever, joint pain, weight gain, seizures, dizziness, muscle cramps, stomach pain, nausea, vomiting, weight loss, and bloody or black stools.
+In 2012, the FDA issued a warning about the potential risks associated with long-term use of PPIs, including Nexium.
+The agency advised doctors to prescribe the lowest possible dose of the drug for the shortest possible period of time, and to consider alternative treatments for patients who did not respond to PPIs.
+Other side effects include allergic reactions including itching or hives, swelling in the face or hands, chest tightness, difficulty breathing, blistering, rapid heartbeat, fever, joint pain, weight gain, seizures, dizziness, muscle cramps, stomach pain, nausea, vomiting, weight loss, and bloody or black stools.

 Another study conducted by the Johns Hopkins University and the Royal Brisbane and Women’s Hospital in Australis followed 10,000 adults with normal kidney function from 1996 to 2011.
 They found that in participants who used PPIs, there was a 50% greater likelihood of development of CKD than in participants who did not use PPIs.

-One doctors at the University of California, San Francisco has recommended that people should not take PPIs as an initial therapy to relieve heartburn.
-He noted that doctors initially saw the benefits of PPI and started using them immediately as they were expected to be safe.
+One doctor at the University of California, San Francisco recommended that people should not take PPIs as initial therapy to relieve heartburn.
+He noted that doctors initially saw the benefits of PPI and started using them immediately, as they were expected to be safe.
 In fact, they come with several side effects.
 He recommends that people should initially change their lifestyle, including diet, termination of smoking, or reduction of alcohol consumption, and only take PPIs if lifestyle changes do not improve their symptoms.

 Nexium Kidney Lawsuits Allegations